Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 Let's see how to make kek batik.

-- A packet small Marie biscuits (crushed into small pieces)
+- 1 packet of small Marie biscuits (crushed into small pieces)

 - 7 tablespoons Milo (chocolate malt)

 - 2 tablespoons Nutella

 - 1 teaspoon vanilla extract